California city’s SWAT team shoots, kills man in backyard

 Neither the man nor the officers were identified.

+Clark's family is seeking more than $15 million in damages, including loss of financial support, funeral expenses, attorney fees, and punitive damages, according to the city.

+Such claims are usually a precursor to a lawsuit, the city said.

-District Attorney Anne Marie Schubert has not decided whether to bring charges against the officers.
+District Attorney Anne Marie Schubert has not decided whether to bring charges against the officers in the March shooting.

 Comments